guncebektas/guncebektas/README.md

 ### Hi 👋

-- 💬 I'm currently managing some projects which based on ai, cv, gis, multi band systems and more...
+- 💬 I'm currently managing some projects which based on ai, cv, gis, communication systems and more...
 - 🥰 In love with web
 - 🌱 Currently learning svelte and bulma